uvaysbazaev/Counter-Strike-Zombie-Plague/README.md

 1. Download "CS ZOMBIE PACK.zip"
 2. Extract the downloaded "CS ZOMBIE PACK.zip"
 3. Open the extracted folder "CS ZOMBIE PACK"
-4. You will see "cstrike" inside it, copy it
+4. You will see "cstrike" inside it.
+Copy it!
 5. Go to your game's directory/location folder
 6. Paste the copied "cstrike" into the game's directory
 7. Press replace all files if you will asked when pasting cstrike